Join Us

 Promote With Humanity

 We need to promote our businesses.
-We need to do it now with more compassion, heart, and humanity, in part because it will keep us from feeling icky about doing it.
-It will also keep people from responding that we’re gross marketers.
+We need to do it now with more compassion, heart, and humanity, in part because it'll keep us from feeling icky about doing it.
+It'll also keep people from responding that we’re gross marketers.
 There are people out there continuing to run some of their daily operations and automation.

-Their branding is not showing up correctly, given the current environment.
+Their branding isn't showing up correctly, given the current environment.

 I’ll give you an example.
-I added somebody as a contact on LinkedIn, and then I saw that they added me to their email list that I did not ever opt into.
-Things like that, that are icky in regular times kind of get amplified, in this type of environment because we’re all more sensitive.
+I added somebody as a contact on LinkedIn, and then I saw that they added me to their email list that I didn't ever opt into.
+Things like that, that are icky at regular times get amplified in this type of environment because we’re all more sensitive.

 Although people are sensitive, they also need you.
 It’s important to realize that your services are important even while you digitize behind the scenes.
 One of the things that’s important is to remain visible to your customers and potential customers.
 You need to continue to market and show up online.